 To make your choice even easier, we’ve analyzed all the platforms and tools and highlighted the best computer-based training tools in each category.
 See our favorites:

 |LMS with an authoring tool||iSpring Learn|

-The platform has powerful functionality, yet is easy to use, so it’s a real pleasure to leverage it for corporate training.
-It comes with a built-in authoring tool for building simple courses and quizzes and is integrated with a robust authoring toolkit — iSpring Suite — that is a perfect choice if you need to create professional courses.
+The platform has powerful functionality, yet is easy to use, so it’s a real pleasure to leverage it for any corporate training program.
+It comes with a built-in authoring tool for building simple courses and quizzes and is integrated with a robust authoring toolkit — iSpring Suite — that is a perfect choice if you need to create professional online courses.

 |Online virtual classroom||VEDAMO||The platform has all the necessary functionality for conducting live online classes for up to 50 learners per session.
 It also serves as an LMS that allows you to manage your courses and learners.|

 |Intranet portal||GreenOrbit||The software provides a complete set of intranet tools — group chats, forms, polls, onboarding, calendars, etc. It also enables you to publish company news and create learning content with preset templates.|